LMS Software Comparison: Questions and Strategies

 It’s a particularly good model for organisations with different groups of learners each month, such as a large enterprise who employ a certain number of graduates into a rotational program or those with sales teams who require almost constant access to product information.

 Much like a ski pass, the cost of a pay-as-you-go LMS is minimal during off-peak times but substantial when a rush of users are using the system.
 If you create content to sell through your LMS, this model guarantees costs only go up when your revenue does.

 Despite giving you wiggle room, pay-as-you-go is a lesser used pricing model. eLearning moves fast and requires a long-term investment, so the resources required to launch and maintain it don’t warrant occasional usage.
 It doesn’t allow for budgeting, due to the ad hoc nature of billing, and is expensive for the user as much as it is the admin or organisation who procured it.

-Here lies the easiest to grasp of pricing models, wherein you buy a periodic license for an LMS, pay a monthly or annual fee, and add the number of users and courses you’d like.
-Most suppliers will offer two or three flat-fee plans to choose from under this model.
-With each increase in price and plan, you unlock new functionalities, but the prices and functionalities included can vary wildly across suppliers.
+Here lies the easiest to grasp of pricing models.
+You simply buy a periodic license for an LMS, pay a monthly or annual fee, and add the number of users and courses you’d like.
+Most vendors will offer two or three flat-fee plans to choose from under this model.
+With each increase in price and plan, you unlock new functionality, but the prices and functionality included can vary wildly across suppliers.